Thoughtscript/go_refresh/README.md

 # golang_exm

-Go Lang examples - very simple examples.
+Go Lang examples - some very simple examples.

-More advanced examples combining these and other features are implemented elsewhere.
+*(More advanced examples combining these and other features are implemented elsewhere.)*

 # How Do I Use This?

-Bavigate manually to one of the main root project directories (e.g. - `asyncGo`, `templateServer` and `httpServer`) using Bash:
+Navigate manually to one of the main root project directories (e.g. - `asyncGo`, `templateServer` and `httpServer`) using Bash:

 ```bash
 $   go run httpServer.go